HammerFall: Dominion, Hammer of Dawn and Avenge the Fallen (2018–present)

 On 18 December 2018, HammerFall announced their eleventh studio album Dominion.
 It was released on 16 August 2019.

 Following a major tour in support of the album throughout Europe, and North America as a special guest of the band Sabaton, the band later announced their live album Live!
 Against the World which was released on 23 October 2020.

 On 19 March 2021, HammerFall announced that they will join Helloween on a big European tour in 2022 and '23 called United Forces.
 Latin American tour dates as well as North American dates were added later on.
 The tour saw the band supporting their twelfth studio album, Hammer of Dawn, which was released on 25 February 2022.
 They released the single "Brotherhood" a day before the album's release.
+The following month, Hammerfall supported Helloween on tour in Europe.
+They supported Helloween on tour again the following year.

 On 26 April 2024, the band released the first single "Hail to the King" and its corresponding music video.
 At the same time, they announced that their thirteenth studio album, Avenge the Fallen, which was released on 9 August 2024.